 For decades, cosmetics in India were regulated under Drugs and Cosmetics Act 1940 and the Drug and Cosmetics Rules 1945.
 However, these rules, especially the latter, primarily focused on pharmaceuticals, with limited provisions for cosmetics.
-To establish a more comprehensive and modernized regulatory framework specifically for cosmetics, India launched a regulatory reform, introducing the Cosmetics Rules 2020 on December 15, 2020, which came into immediate effect.
+To establish a more comprehensive and modernized regulatory framework specifically for cosmetics, India launched a regulatory reform, introducing the Cosmetics Rules 2020 on December 15, 2020 with immediate effect.

 Under the updated framework, cosmetics are now governed by the Drugs and Cosmetics Act 1940, the Cosmetics Rules 2020, and other supporting regulations.
-The new rules have streamlined and clarified the regulatory requirements for the import, manufacture, and distribution of cosmetics in India.
-They also place greater accountability on importers and manufacturers to ensure the quality of their products.
+The new regulatory framework streamlines and clarifies the regulatory requirements for the import, manufacture, and distribution of cosmetics in India, and places greater accountability on importers and manufacturers to ensure the quality of their products.
 Additionally, the digitalization of regulatory processes is expected to increase efficiency, making the application process smoother and less time-consuming for industry stakeholders.

 Part 1 Regulatory Framework and Competent Authority